 We often have talks and presentations bout the Catholic faith and these can be a good

 opportunity to ask questions or to just take it all in.
-If you feel that you would like to go deeper in your knowledge, there is a Catechism Class on Monday evenings at 5.05pm in the chapel house (just come to the Church and you will find us.)
+If you feel that you would like to go deeper in your knowledge, we have a Catechism Class which takes place weekly at a time that suits those who with to attend.
 The class is run by our parish catechist, Mr Fraser Pearce who, in addition to being a music teacher and our parish organist, teaches high school Catholic Religious Education.